 4. Use a greased or lined muffin tin and scoop in the batter.
 They will be a little more than ¾ full.
 Bake for 20-22 minutes until an inserted toothpick comes out clean.

 Hints: Be careful not to over mix the batter after adding the dry ingredients!
 Using a banana with plenty of brown and brown spots gives these muffins the best taste and texture.

 - Diary Free - substitute the butter for any regular dairy free butter

 - Gluten Free- substitute ¾ cup flour for ¾ cup almond flour, and the other ¾ cup substitute for gluten free all-purpose flour at a 1:1 ratio (unless stated otherwise on the package)

 - Higher Rise/ oil for butter- these muffins are extremely moist and can be a little dense.
 For a higher rise and more fluffy muffins, substitute the butter for canola oil 1:1.
 I like the flavor of butter more, so I use butter.

-- Healthy Banana Pumpkin Muffins - reduce sugar to ½ cup, reduce butter to ¼ cup, then substitute 1 cup of the all purpose flour for whole wheat flour.
+- Lighter Banana Pumpkin Muffins - reduce sugar to ½ cup, reduce butter to ¼ cup, then substitute 1 cup of the all purpose flour for whole wheat flour.